Hasodikis/ThinkPad-460-OpenCore/README.md

 This repo contains the files and scripts to install macOS on the Lenovo T460 family.

 # 2023 VENTURA 13.4 UPDATE
-The new rrelease allows for the installation of MacOs Ventura 13.4 on a Thinkpad T460.
+This new release allows for the installation of MacOS Ventura 13.4 on a Thinkpad T460.
 This update was A PAIN IN THE ASS to get it to work properly.
 Some instructions:
 1. Apple keeps messing with the bluetooth.
 So for 13.4 a patch in config.plist is necessary.
 DO NOT UPDATE to 13.5 becuase it breaks bluetooth again.
 Search first.